Scottish Highlands & Skye

 A scenic cross country route then takes us past the famous Knockhill race circuit and Gleneagles before bypassing Edinburgh to enter the Borders.
 Our final night is spent at one of our favourite hotels on the edge of the Lake District.

 With a 2 night stop in the West and further 3 nights in the central Highlands you can relax and enjoy a leisurely tour with sensible daily mileages and good quality accommodation.
-Although classified as an escorted tour, for those that wish, or are new to touring, there is the opportunity to ride with your escorts, Roy and Alison, who are no strangers to Scotland and are happy to guide you each step of the way.
+Although classified as an escorted tour, for those that wish, or are new to touring, there is the opportunity to ride with your escorts, who will now be Dave and John, who are no strangers to Scotland and are happy to guide you each step of the way.

 |Tour prices are inclusive of the following|